kdoul/helm-exercise/README.md

 - **Docker** (or another container runtime) if you need to build/push images locally

 If you’re deploying locally (e.g., with Minikube or Kind), ensure you can load or pull the necessary images into your cluster.
+Also, it's assumed there is an NGINX Ingress Controller configured for your cluster with the "nginx" ingress class.

 ---